Transforma logo

 • Global AIoT Forecast, 2023-2033

-• Autonomous Road Passenger Vehicles – Automated Road Passenger Vehicles contains autonomous vehicles primarily used to transport passengers on the road, this Application Group includes buses, coaches, minivans, as well as private vehicles.
-To be counted as part of this Application Group vehicles must be capable of operating at Level 3 of the SAE levels of autonomy.
+• Autonomous Road Passenger Vehicles – Automated Road Passenger Vehicles comprises autonomous vehicles primarily used to transport passengers on the road.
+This Application Group includes buses, coaches, minivans, and robotaxis, as well as private vehicles.
+To be counted as part of this Application Group vehicles must be capable of operating at Level 3 of the Society of Automotive Engineers (SAE) levels of autonomy.
 This level of automation requires the vehicle to monitor the environment and requires “the driving mode-specific performance by an automated driving system of all aspects of the dynamic driving task.”
-In this Application Group the number of autonomous vehicles is represented by RGUs only, the vehicles’ connections will be found in the Vehicle Head Unit Application Group.

 • Global IoT Forecast Report, 2023-2033